Contrasting Pacific Health Care Organization (PFHO) and Its Rivals

 |$78.96 million

-Pacific Health Care Organization’s competitors have higher revenue and earnings than Pacific Health Care Organization.
-Pacific Health Care Organization is trading at a lower price-to-earnings ratio than its competitors, indicating that it is currently more affordable than other companies in its industry.
+Pacific Health Care Organization’s peers have higher revenue and earnings than Pacific Health Care Organization.
+Pacific Health Care Organization is trading at a lower price-to-earnings ratio than its peers, indicating that it is currently more affordable than other companies in its industry.

 Summary

-Pacific Health Care Organization competitors beat Pacific Health Care Organization on 6 of the 10 factors compared.
+Pacific Health Care Organization peers beat Pacific Health Care Organization on 6 of the 10 factors compared.

 About Pacific Health Care Organization